 Sampling airborne pathogens poses significant challenges as most bioaerosols are water-based, and their particle size can change due to evaporation during the sampling process (Verreault et al., 2008).
 In this study, DEHS, an oily liquid, was chosen to generate aerosols, eliminating the complexity associated with liquid evaporation.
-A labbuilt impactor, as described in figure 1, was designed to collect dye-containing droplets before and after their passage through a UV irradiation chamber.
-The mass output of the aerosol generator was determined by directly measuring the aerosol mass concentration online using a commercial TEOM device, and this data was then used to estimate the collection efficiency of the LPI.
-Concurrently, aerosol droplets were collected using the impactor at a defined aerosol flow rate (8.8 L·min-1) for one hour, ensuring an adequate liquid volume (minimal 80 $\mu$ L for the submicron quartz cuvette) for UV-Vis measurements.
-Dye solutions #4 and #7 with concentrations ranging from 1 $\mu$ g·mL-1 to 20 $\mu$ g·mL-1 were utilized for these measurements.
-The collection efficiency was determined to be above 90% by comparing the mass output of the aerosol generator to the collected liquid.
-The missing 10% of aerosol mass is likely from smaller droplets not collected by the impactor, given that the estimated cutoff size (Stokes diameter) $d{50}$ of the impactor at a flow rate of 8.8 L/min is 0.38 $\mu$ m.
-Moreover, the absorbance of all collected liquids was measured to compare the concentration with those in the liquid reservoir of the aerosol generator, as demonstrated in Fig. 11.
+A lab-built impactor, as described in Fig. 1, was designed to collect dye-containing droplets before and after their passage through a UV irradiation chamber.
+The mass output of the aerosol generator was determined by directly measuring the aerosol mass concentration online using a commercial TEOM device, and these data were then used to estimate the collection efficiency of the LPI.
+Concurrently, aerosol droplets were collected using the impactor at a defined aerosol flow rate $(8.8 \,\mathrm{L\,min^{-1}})$ for 1 h, ensuring an adequate liquid volume (minimal 80 μL for the submicron quartz cuvette) for UV-Vis measurements.

-Figure 11: Effect of LPI collection on the dye concentrations by using various concentrations of dye solutions.
+Figure 11.
+Effect of LPI collection on the dye concentrations using various concentrations of dye solutions.